CN3ves/DataScienceNotes/pages/python.md

 value = int(value)
 print(type(value), value)
 ```
 Converting types can be very useful for combining different sources of information.
 For example, integers can be converted to str for reporting as string can be converted to floats to allow calculations on user inputs
+using the buil-in functions [str](https://docs.python.org/3.5/library/functions.html#func-str), [int](https://docs.python.org/3.5/library/functions.html#int) and [float](https://docs.python.org/3.5/library/functions.html#float)
 ```
 # Gives a TypeError
 "I can add integers, like " + 5 + " to strings."